-5.2.
-Basis of preparation of the company and consolidated financial statements for 2022
+5.2.1.
+Basis of presentation of financial statements

-The company and consolidated financial statements for 2022 have been prepared in accordance with the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standard Board (IASB) and their interpretations as issued by the International Financial Reporting Interpretations Committee (IFRIC) of IASB and adopted by the European Union and are mandatory for fiscal years starting on 1.1.2022.
-There are no standards and interpretations of standards that have been applied before the date they go into effect.
+The company and consolidated financial statements for fiscal year 2023 have been prepared in accordance with the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standard Board (IASB) and their interpretations as issued by the International Financial Reporting Interpretations Committee

+(IFRIC) of IASB and adopted by the European Union and are mandatory for fiscal years starting on 1.1.2023.
+There are no standards and interpretations of standards that have been applied their effective date.

 The attached financial statements have been drafted on the basis of historical cost (except owner-occupied assets, investments in real estate and financial assets through other income, which are valued at fair value) and the principle of "going concern", which assumes that the Company and its subsidiaries will be able to continue their operations as going concerns for the foreseeable future.
-In particular, the Management of the Group and the Company, taking into account the current and projected financial position of the Group and the Company and their liquidity levels (including the observance of medium-term budgets) estimates that the use of the going concern principle when drawing up the attached interim of condensed financial statements is appropriate.
+In particular, the Management of the Group and the Company, considering the current and projected financial position of the Group and the Company and their liquidity levels (including the observance of medium-term budgets) estimates that the use of the going concern principle when drawing up the attached interim of condensed financial statements is appropriate.